merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 08_SUMMARY/bin_by_bin/TM7_MAG_III_A/TM7_MAG_III_A-Campbell_et_al-hmm-sequences.txt
 ```

-This file includes the sequences for all the genes that matched the single copy core genes from [Campbell _et al_](https://www.pnas.org/content/110/14/5540).
+This file includes the sequences for all the genes that matched the single-copy core genes from [Campbell _et al_](https://www.pnas.org/content/110/14/5540).
 We will use the headers of this FASTA file (yes, even though it has a ".txt" suffix, it is a FASTA file), to learn which genes are
 present in TM7_MAG_III_A and with what copy number: